Washington County pays $175k to former deputy who alleged sexual harassment - NewsBreak

 It does not appear that this superior relayed the allegations to higher management officials, and no investigation was launched at the time.

-The former employee said this experience made her less willing to report sexual harassment in the workplace.
+The former employee said that experience made her less willing to report sexual harassment in the workplace.

 However, in 2016, she was interviewed about this incident after Slater again was accused of sexually harassing female coworkers.
 Slater was fired from the Washington County Sheriff’s Office as a result.